WarrenTseng/nemo_code_agent_demo/README.md

 ## Prerequisites

-- Python 3.10 or later
+- Python 3.10 or later, 3.12 is recommended
 - Access to an OpenAI-compatible LLM endpoint for the Planner (Cloud or local NVIDIA NIM and Openai-compatible endpoint)
 - Access to a code-specialist LLM endpoint for the Coder (Cloud or local NVIDIA NIM and Openai-compatible endpoint)